 With their fourth compensatory pick from the Stepien fiasco, the Cavs owners finally seemed to hit a home run by selecting Ron Harper.
 In 3+ seasons, Harper averaged 20 points, 5 rebounds, 5 assists, 2 steals and 1 block per game.
 Despite those numbers, Cleveland packaged him in a trade to the L.A.
 Clippers for the rights to Danny Ferry.

 The selection of Harper earned an A, but the trade for Ferry deserved an F. As such, the overall handling of the pick received a C.

 REPLACEMENT 1ST ROUND PICK 1986

 From 1983-1986, the Cavaliers got four extra 1st round picks because of Stepien’s ineptitude.
 As previously discussed, the 1983 pick failed to deliver.
 With respect to the 1984 pick, the Cavs converted it into a potentially valuable pick (Dell Curry – Steph’s Dad), but lost him in the expansion draft.
 Why didn’t the team protect a player averaging ten points, two rebounds and two assists per game?
 Given all the other idiotic decisions by Cleveland in the early 1980s, this one is often overlooked.

-Based on the previously established methodology, the Gunds made picks or engineered trades which resulted in 55 win shares for the Cavaliers but 257 win shares for other teams.
-The NBA had given the Cavs a second chance, and they blew it.
-To put the lost value from those transactions in perspective, they surpassed the bad decisions to take Kwame Brown over Pau Gasol (assuming Gasol has another 2-3 productive years) and Greg Oden over Kevin Durant (assuming Durant’s career production matches Larry Bird’s).
+Based on the previously established methodology, the Cavaliers made picks or engineered trades which resulted in 55 win shares for them but 257 win shares for other teams.
+The NBA had given them a second chance, and they blew it.
+The lost value from those transactions surpassed the bad decisions to take Kwame Brown over Pau Gasol (assuming Gasol has another 2-3 productive years) and Greg Oden over Kevin Durant (assuming Durant’s career production matches Larry Bird’s).